pdb-94/miguel/README.md

 The weather data for the project location is retrieved by the Environment.
 The data source is [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/) hosted by the European Commission.
 Inside the class WindTurbine the weather data is processed so it can be used for the simulation.

 ##### Grid
 The class grid represents the power grid.
 The power grid provides electricity to the energy system.
 Depending on the input of blackout data, a stable or unstable power grid is simulated.
 The possibility of feed-in is determined in the Environment.
-To add a power grid to the Environment, no specific parameters are needed.
+The grid is automatically added to the Environment if the parameter grid_connection is set to True.

 ##### Diesel Generator
 The class DieselGenerator is based on a simplified, self created generator model.
 The model assumes that in the future generators with low-load capability are used in PV-diesel hybrid systems.
 In comparison to conventional diesel generators, low-load diesel generators are more fuel efficient and therefore reduce CO2-emissions [3].
 The input parameters for diesel generators are displayed in the table below.